CliMA/Oceananigans.jl/docs/src/model_setup/grids.md

 grid spacing (Δx, Δy, Δz): (156.25, 156.25, 31.25)
 ```

-The `Flat` topology is useful when running problems wiht fewer than 3 dimensions.
+The `Flat` topology is useful when running problems with fewer than 3 dimensions.
 As an example,
 to use a 2D doubly periodic domain one would define the topology as `(Periodic, Periodic, Flat)`.